m5stack/Other_Examples-Core2_for_AWS/Basic_Arduino/README.md

 ## How to use this example
 To use this example, you will need to complete some of the steps in the AWS IoT EduKit program's tutorials (requires an [AWS account](https://portal.aws.amazon.com/billing/signup)):
 1) [Download and install Visual Studio Code (VSCode) and add the PlatformIO extension to VSCode](https://edukit.workshop.aws/en/getting-started/prerequisites.html).
-Select your OS and complete the entire page for your OS specific installation steps.
+Select your OS and complete the steps for your OS specific installation steps.
+Be sure to substitute opening this repository instead of the one in the tutorial.

+2) Open the **include/arduino_secrets.h** file and enter your Wi-Fi credentials in between the quotes, replacing the default values.
+Make sure to connect to a 2.4GHz network since 5GHz is not supported by the hardware.

-2) [Create an IAM user with the necessary policy, download, install, and configure the AWS CLI](https://edukit.workshop.aws/en/blinky-hello-world/prerequisites.html).
+3) [Create an IAM user with the necessary policy, download, install, and configure the AWS CLI](https://edukit.workshop.aws/en/blinky-hello-world/prerequisites.html).
 Complete the entire page.

+4) Paste the just copied endpoint address into the **include/arduino_secrets.h** file for the AWS_IOT_ENDPOINT_ADDRESS definition.

-3) [Run the device provisioning script](https://edukit.workshop.aws/en/blinky-hello-world/device-provisioning.html).
+5) [Run the device provisioning script](https://edukit.workshop.aws/en/blinky-hello-world/device-provisioning.html).
 Complete the entire page, don't close the PlatformIO CLI terminal window.
 If you do, you can just re-run the script in another PlatformIO CLI terminal window.

-4) After running the device provisioning script, copy the device certificate and paste it into the **include/arduino_secrets.h** file to the THING_CERTIFICATE definition.
+6) After running the device provisioning script, copy the device certificate and paste it into the **include/arduino_secrets.h** file to the THING_CERTIFICATE definition.
 You will see the device certificate below the **TNG Device Certificate:** section, after the serial number (with "sn" prefix) as in the image below:

 ![Provisioning script screenshot with device certificate](certificate_ss.png)